Withdrawal

 Withdrawing from College

-• A hold will be placed on your academic record, and you will not be able to request transcripts, register for classes, etc. until you pay the amount owed to HCC as a result of your withdrawal.
+- A hold will be placed on your academic record, and you will not be eligible to register for classes until you pay the amount owed to HCC as a result of your withdrawal.

 Withdrawal Procedure